aemmitt-ns/radius2/README.md

-## radius - fast symbolic execution with r2
+## radius2 - fast symbolic execution with r2

-radius is symbolic execution and taint analysis framework using radare2 and its ESIL intermediate representation.
+radius2 is symbolic execution and taint analysis framework using radare2 and its ESIL intermediate representation.
 It is essentially a rust rewrite of ESILSolve with some architectural improvements.
 It uses boolector as the SMT solver rather than z3.
-It executes about 1000x faster than ESILSolve on average. radius gains additional speed over other rust based symbex tools by using u64 primitives for concrete values instead of constant valued bitvectors which incur significant overhead for all operations.
+It executes about 1000x faster than ESILSolve on average. radius2 gains additional speed over other rust based symbex tools by using u64 primitives for concrete values instead of constant valued bitvectors which incur significant overhead for all operations.

 ### Building